 10 days (about 1.5 weeks) of isolation in a new country, away from your loved ones can be overwhelming.
 I arrived in the UK on 19 Feb 2021 and was under isolation till 31 March.
 The cases were at the peak during that time and the country was under a strict lockdown.
 Everybody was locked inside their homes and not much people or vehicles were seen on the road.
 There is a train station behind my accommodation so all I could hear the entire day was the sound of trains, police cars and ambulances passing by at a distance.

-My accommodation is right at the centre of the Stag Hill Campus, right opposite to the Student Union Building and people say, that the area is always lit, being the centre for everyone to meet up and hangout.
-Unfortunately, none of us saw it that way until the first unlock back in April.
-Until then, the roads were empty, the lakeside was quieter than the usual, you could just see the cleaners and University workers around the campus.
+My accommodation is right at the centre of the Stag Hill Campus, right opposite to the Student Union Building and people say that the area is always lit, being the centre for everyone to meet up and hangout.
+Unfortunately, none of us saw it that way until the first unlock ended back in April.
+Till then, the roads were empty, the lakeside was quieter than the usual, you could just see the cleaners and University workers around the campus.
 There used to be a pin drop silence all the time.
 Moving from a country of 1.366 billion population to such a quiet place is not an easy thing to deal with.
 You feel like you have moved from a metro city in India to some place in Himalayas. 😀

 So, how did everything change?
 What did we all do to make ourselves at home?